 Search results appear in the paginated table below the form.
 The results can be sorted on non-reference attributes by clicking the column header.

-[Optional] Access additional pages of search results with the input field below the results table
+[Optional] Access additional pages of search results with the input field below the results table.

-Double click a row of the result table to view the object
+Double-click a row of the result table to view the object.

 Example of searching for and viewing a spray team